The Elimination of Malaria in India cannot happen till the private sector actively participates in the fight!

 Ending malaria and other mosquito-borne diseases in India requires engaging individuals, communities, the private sector, and policy makers to take ownership and join the fight.
 This thought was also echoed by the Honorable Minister of Health and Family Welfare, Dr. Mansukh Mandaviya, when he stated on World Malaria Day 2022, “Not only diagnosis and treatment, but also swachhta and social awareness regarding malaria control and prevention are equally important in our collective fight against Malaria.”

-Top Personal Development Online Courses
+Top Courses in Personal Development

 More Courses With Certification